 - osteoporosis and bone loss, as steroid use affects the metabolism of calcium and vitamin D

-In adolescents, it can result in:
+In adolescents, it

 - permanently stunted growth